March 20, 2026

 Inverse Mapping

-In this article, I explained real numbers and mappings.
-Next time, I’ll explain various geometric shapes like triangles and circles!
+We explained real numbers and mappings this time.
+Next time, we will explain various figures such as triangles and circles!